indigo423/opennms.org/user/pages/02.install/_intro/bottom.en.md

       text: "Show me"
 ---

-Quickstart install scripts work for most small network environments and gets you quickly up to speed.
+Quickstart install scripts work for most small network environments and get you quickly up to speed.
 Test new configurations or just evaluate OpenNMS Horizon and [Grafana](http://grafana.org) with a pre-installed [Vagrant](https://www.vagrantup.com) basebox image with [VirtualBox](https://www.virtualbox.org).
 If you want a more customized installation please go to our [installation guides](https://docs.opennms.org/opennms/releases/17.0.0/guide-install/guide-install.html).